Glasshoughton Infant Academy

 Retrieval practice is planned for in each Humanities lesson through ‘speak like an expert’ where children are expected to retrieve knowledge regularly that has been previously taught as a strategy to support them to move learning from the short term to the long-term memory.

-At Glasshoughton Infant Academy we aim to provide a stimulating and enriching Humanities curriculum where children are inspired to find out about the world and their past.
+At Glasshoughton Infant Academy we aim to provide a stimulating and enriching Humanities curriculum where children are inspired to find out about the world and the past.
 We believe children should explore their understanding of the world through a cross curricular approach, where their knowledge, skills and understanding grow through questioning and higher order learning activities.

 It is essential that the Humanities curriculum is organised in such a way that it provides learners with the opportunity to learn expected behaviours and be successful in their learning so that we can deliver our mission and aims.

 The breadth and depth of the curriculum is designed to: